coopzone-dc/Apple-1-Replica/README.md

 https://oshwlab.com/mycoopzone/apple-1-replica

-The Apple 1 Terminal folder has the lastest firmare for the Arduino Nano it it.
+The Apple 1 Terminal folder has the lastest firmare for the Arduino Nano in it.

 Roms folder has the lastest Rom images for Apple 1 software